Robert Black (author)

 Robert Black (1829–1915) was a British author of fiction and non-fiction, as well as a journalist and translator.
 He is chiefly remembered for his works on horse racing and for a translation of François Guizot's Popular History of France, his most successful work.

 Life and education

 Black was born on 14 May 1829 in London, England, the second son of Robert Black, a clerk of the same city.
-He matriculated from Christ's Hospital in 1848, and was admitted to Pembroke College at Cambridge University on 24 June 1848 at the age of 19.
+He finished schooling at Christ's Hospital in 1848, and was admitted to Pembroke College at Cambridge University on 24 June 1848 at the age of 19.
 He took his B.A. in 1852 and M.A. in 1856.
 During his last years he lived a life of seclusion in London, where he died on 8 April 1915.